-The Company has SMP obligations on several regulated markets for fixed services.
+The Company has SMP obligations in several regulated markets for fixed services.

 At the beginning of 2015, the regulation for access to fiber was implemented, with Local Bitstream Access over NGA on level 3 and 4 and VULA (Virtual Unbundled Local Access) regulation on level 2.
-The introduction of new technologies (VDSL Vectoring technology in 2017) announced by the Company for the retail customers leads to the introduction on new wholesale access products and reshaping the regulatory obligations.
+The introduction of new technologies (VDSL Vectoring technology in 2017) announced by the Company for the retail customers led to the introduction of new wholesale access products and reshaping of the regulatory obligations.

-Final document for wholesale central access for mass-market products provided at a fixed location market analyses (Market 6) was published in April 2017.
-For the first time the Agency imposed regulation for access to Hybrid Fibre Coaxial Access (HFC).
+The final document for the wholesale central access for mass-market products provided at a fixed location market analyses (Market 6) was published in April 2017.
+For the first time, the Agency imposed a regulation on the access to Hybrid Fibre Coaxial Access (HFC).
 All existing obligations for the copper and fibre network remain unchanged.
-All obligations refer to the Company and to One.VIP operator as SMP on the broadband market.
-At the same time the analysis of wholesale local access provided at a fixed location market (Market 5) was finished.
-All existing obligations imposed on this market remain unchanged for the Company, and One.VIP operator was also designated as SMP operator with imposed obligations for access to specific network elements (ducts and dark fibre).
+All obligations apply to the Company and to one.Vip operator as SMP on the broadband market.